 Does this work inside n8n, Make, or Zapier?

-Yes — it is a standard REST endpoint.
+Yes — it is a plain REST endpoint.
 Any workflow tool that can do an HTTP POST plugs in.
-There is also an official MCP server for agent-based workflows.
+There is also an MCP server for agent-based pipelines.

 Ship it